luis-ma-m/clash-pairing-hub/README.md

 This command runs all unit tests including Swiss pairing and bracket generation checks.

+For tests that need Supabase, import `test/localStorageSupabase.ts` to use a localStorage-backed mock.
+Call `setMockData()` before each test to seed the tables your test expects.

 ## 🎯 Success Criteria

 The platform aims to enable tournament administrators to: